-If the utility witnessed the verification testing, then, within ten (10) business days of the test, the utility will issue to the applicant either a formal letter of acceptance for interconnection or a detailed explanation of the deficiencies in the system.
-If the utility did not witness the verification testing, then, within ten (10) business days of receiving the written test notification from Step 9, the utility will either issue to the applicant a formal letter of acceptance for interconnection, or will request that the applicant and utility set a date and time for an on-site verification and witness operation of the system.
-This joint on-site verification must be completed within twenty (20) business days after being requested.
-Within ten (10) business days of the completion of the on-site verification, the utility will issue to the applicant either a formal letter of acceptance for interconnection or a detailed explanation of the deficiencies in the system.
-At this time, the utility will also reconcile its actual costs related to the applicant"s project against the application fee and advance payments made by the applicant.
-The applicant will receive either a bill for any balance due or a reimbursement for overpayment as determined by the utility"s reconciliation, except that a net metering applicant may not be charged in excess of the cost of installing the dedicated transformer(s) or other safety equipment described above in Step 6.
+If the utility witnessed the verification testing, then, within ten (10) Business Days of the completion of such testing, the utility will issue to the applicant either a formal letter of acceptance for interconnection or a detailed explanation of the deficiencies in the system.
+If the utility did not witness the verification testing, then, within ten (10) Business Days of receiving the written test notification from Step 9, the utility will either issue to the applicant a formal letter of acceptance for interconnection, will request that the applicant and utility set a date and time verification witness operation of the DG system.
+This witnessed verification testing must be completed within twenty (20) Business Days after being requested.
+Within ten (10) Business Days of the completion of any such witnessed testing, the utility will issue to the applicant either a formal letter of acceptance for interconnection or a detailed explanation of the deficiencies in the DG system.
+At this time, the utility will also reconcile its actual costs related to the applicant's project against the application fee and advance payments made by the applicant.
+The applicant will receive either a bill for any balance due or a reimbursement for overpayment as determined by the utility's reconciliation, except that a net metering applicant may not be charged in excess of the cost of installing the dedicated transformer(s) or other safety equipment described above in Step 6.
 The applicant may contest the reconciliation with the utility.
 If the applicant is not satisfied, a formal complaint may be filed with the Commission.